 The new impetus should serve Vauxhall well.
 Even as it came to pensionable age last year, in Britain it was still outselling the entire Renault range combined.
-You'll be able to buy the new one towards the end of the year, after it's been officially unwrapped at the Paris Motor Show in September.
+You'll be able to buy the new one towards the end of the year.

 What we don't officially know about is the one we're most interested in, a new Corsa VXR.
 But company people nod quietly when you mention the idea, and we know there will be bigger engines to come, including the modern 1.6 direct-injection turbo used to good effect in the Cascada, where it makes 200bhp.
 Just saying.